NREL-Sienna/PowerSystems.jl/docs/src/developer/style.md

 nodes = [Node(1), Node(2), Node(3), Node(4), Node(5)];
 ```

+Prefer a similar rule for Dictionaries, Sets and other data structures.
+Use your judgement when data structures can neatly fit on a single line.

 * Do not right-align equal signs when assigning groups of variables.
 It causes
   unnecessary changes whenever someone adds a new variable with a longer name.